Meith0717/LaTex-Template/README.md

 ## Usage

 1. Clone or download the repository.
-2. Go to the repository Settings &rarr Actions &rarr General Workflow permissions and set it to Read and write permissions
+2. Go to the repository Settings -> Actions -> General -> Workflow permissions and set it to Read and write permissions
-3. Edit the `main.tex` file with your content.
+4. Edit the `main.tex` file with your content.
-4. Each commit automatically triggers a build and release process, making the latest version accessible.
+5. Each commit automatically triggers a build and release process, making the latest version accessible.

 ## Directory Structure